ready4-dev/readyforwhatsnext/content/en/docs/Software/Libraries/_index.md

 - Software
 - Software - libraries
 description: >
-  Code libraries are used to distribute software for applying our framework and implementing computational model modules.
+  Code libraries are used to distribute our [software framework](/docs/framework/) and [modules of our computational model](/docs/model/modules/).
 ---